wild camping in europe Guide

 Wild Camping in Norway is not that different from Sweden, they also have allemannsretten (spelt differently in Sweden and Norway).

-The rules are pretty similar even though they differ slightly; The tourist board of Norway has made an easy to follow guide on how to legally do wild camping in Norway and it can be found at the bottom of this entry.
+The rules are pretty similar even though they differ slightly; the tourist board of Norway has made an easy to follow guide and it can be found at the bottom of this entry.
 In short, you need to be considerate and thoughtful and don’t damage nature or other surroundings.